lilyn09/msb/README.md

 ## Features

-- **Data Generation**: Generate synthetic trial data with customisable parameters.
+- **Data Generation**: Generate synthetic trial data.
-- **Simulation Implementation**: Apply MAIC, STC, and Bucher methods to your data.
+- **Simulation Implementation**: Apply MAIC, STC, and Bucher methods to your data with the desired number of simulation runs.
 - **Analysis**: Calculate performance metrics such as bias, standard errors, and coverage.
 - **Visualisation**: Create plots and tables.

+**Adjustable Parameters**:

+- **Sample Size** - Examine how methods perform with varying trial sizes
+- **Population Overlap** - Assess impact of different degrees of patient population similarity between studies
+- **Effect Modifier Strength** - Evaluate sensitivity to the magnitude of treatment effect modification
+- **Adjustment Strategy** - Compare full versus partial adjustment for effect modifiers to understand the trade-offs in bias reduction

+The package enables exploration of how these four parameters influence the comparative performance of indirect comparison methods, allowing users to understand when each approach is most appropriate for their specific research context.

 ## Installation